Errors Trigger Retraction Of Study On Mediterranean Diet's Heart Benefits

 But would the New England Journal of Medicine, one of the world's most selective and prestigious journals, have published the Mediterranean diet paper from Martínez González if the randomization issues and softened conclusion had been included in the first place?

-"It is difficult to answer hypothetical questions," New England Journal of Medicine spokesperson Jennifer Zeis says.
+"It is difficult to answer hypothetical questions," New England Journal of Medicine spokeswoman Jennifer Zeis says.
 "We believe the evidence [in favor of the diet] is still strong, but not as strong as a randomized study in which the randomization was executed flawlessly."

 Carlisle praised the journal's response.
 "I think that the NEJM editorial team responded very maturely to my paper," he says.
 "They took the possibility of a problem seriously and acted quickly and thoroughly."